 - The Enterprise era: Early to mid 22nd century.
 Mankind's first forays into deep space.
 This era culminates with the foundation of a United Federation of Planets in 2161, of which Earth is a signatory member.
 (ENT)

 - The Classic era: Mid to late 23rd century.
 A period of rapid expansion for the Federation.
 It is before or during this period that man reaches and surpasses the technological level of the rest of the major local species and becomes the dominant player in local politics.
-(TOS, TAS)
+(DIS, TOS, TAS)

 - The Modern era: Mid to late 24th century.
 A period of internal conflict and consolidation.
 Despite tacit peace with the other local major powers, wars with distant powers such as the Romulan Empire, the Borg and the Dominion weaken the Federation and force Starfleet to become more militarized in response.
 (TNG, DS9, VOY)